Extreme heat and heatwaves can negatively affect at-risk members of the community.

 Heat cramps

-Loss of salt in sweat affects muscle relaxation
+Loss of salt from sweating affects muscle relaxation

 Heat exhaustion